clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 .conf file, and you can delete the **begin sets** blocks under the sequences in the NEXUS file.

-> Tutorial 4 will have a look at working with microsatellite (SSR) data.
+> :books: Tutorial 4 will have a look at working with microsatellite
+> (SSR) data.